-If I loved it so much then why did I leave, you ask.
-Mostly because my wife and I wanted to buy a house, which is not very achievable for a teacher in London.
+If I loved it so much then why did I leave?
+Mostly because my wife and I wanted to buy a house, which is not easy to achieve for a teacher in London.

 What followed was two fairly depressing years.
-My new colleagues were passionate, highly knowledgeable and interested in the success of their students.
+My new colleagues were passionate, highly knowledgeable, experienced, and interested in the success of their students.
 But there was no scheme of work beyond the chapter list from the textbooks and discussions about how to teach maths were few and far between.

 Then I discovered Twitter.